ds4se/chapters/README.md

 ## Instructions to Authors

-Chapters to be written in Markdown and committed to this repo
+Chapters to be written in Markdown and committed to this repo:

      + To begin that task, send your Githib repo id to any of the above editors.
 They will add you to the "colloberators" of this repo.
      + If you do not want to hassle with Github, then write in Markdown using on the [free Markdown editors](http://mashable.com/2013/06/24/markdown-tools/) and send to the editors.

 Chapters should be short.
 For example, our [sample chapter](sample.md) has

       +   240 lines
       +   1400 words
       +   9000 characters